MuhammadMahi585/Xp/README.md

 - **Role Guarding**: Separate dashboards for `admin` and `customer`
 - **Product Details Page**: View detailed information about a product, including images, price, description, and stock.
 - **Shopping Cart**: Add products to the shopping cart, view cart details.
+- **Place Order**: Place Order by entering the address of delievery.
 - **Search**: Searh Product by Name and category.
 - **Profile***: Seperate Page for user Profile.